ÂÜÀòžž

 What are some of the projects I will do?

-• Building and programming mechatronic systems on LEGO-based hardware
+Building and programming mechatronic systems on Arduino, Raspberry Pi or LEGO-based hardware.

 What skills do I need have?